marcokuoni/public_doc/essays/5_simple_c_programm_in_webassembly/README.md

  - name: "producers"
 ```

 The details of the individual sections are described in the [WebAssembly Specification](https://webassembly.github.io/spec/core/binary/modules.html#sections) and are not further explained here.
+Note the line `func[1] <multiply> -> "multiply"` in section `Export[9]`, which allows us to call the `multiply` function in the web application.

-### Usage in a Web Application
+#### Usage in a Web Application
 ```html
 <!DOCTYPE html>
 <html lang="en">